Wykks/ngx-mapbox-gl/README.md

 Note: `mapbox-gl` cannot work without a token anymore.
 If you want to keep using their services then make a free account, generate a new token for your application and use it inside your project.

-You can use https://github.com/klokantech/tileserver-gl to serve vector tiles.

 Display a map:

 ```ts